 This combination is deliciously bright, tangy, fruity, and minty fresh.
 The goat cheese accentuates the acidity of the chocolate and makes the hibiscus/mint flavor really pop.

 2. Délice de Bourgogne + Harvey Wallbanger Truffle

 The sweet, orange notes of this truffle works seamlessly with a triple cream cheese.
 This is an example of a body and flavor matching in the chocolate and cheese.

 Comté is a classic nutty French cheese with a balance of a pliable, supple texture, and small tyrosine crystals that pack a punch of fruity flavor.
 It is a classic pairing for dark chocolate.

 4. Young Taleggio + Ginger/Turmeric/Black Pepper Truffle

 The earthy, spicey characteristic of ginger, turmeric, and black pepper require a funky, medium-bodied cheese that doesn't get overwhelmed by the chocolate.
 Enter the washed rind, Taleggio.

-5. St. Agur Blue and the Whiskey/Sea Salt Truffle
+5. St. Agur Blue + Whiskey/Sea Salt Truffle

 Whiskey is naturally astrigent, and the truffle is quite boozy, so it required a cheese pairing that would stand up and balance the whisky flavor.
 Enter, St. Agur, a creamy, cratered blue that balance sweet cream and flint.
 The salt on the truffle binds the cheese and chocolate together.

-Try this menu at home this Valentine's Day!
-Our cheese packages also pair beautifully with chocolate.
+Try this menu at home!
+Our cheese & chocolate packages are a great introduction.
 Our Adagio Cheese Server was featured in this plating.